CarloLepelaars/irouter/README.md

 #### `history_to_markdown`

-Convert chat history to markdown for easy display in Jupyter notebooks.
+Convert chat history to markdown for display in Jupyter notebooks.

 ```python
 from irouter.base import history_to_markdown